FarronF/limerick-council-meetings/meetings/2022/06/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th May 2022.md

 One offer as been made on the property but was subsequently

 withdrawn.
-The property will remain on the market but, in the interim, it--- 4
+The property will remain on the market but, in the interim, it
+---
+4

 has been decided to undertake the following works to protect the building